Constellation-Labs/documentation-hub/validate/setup-guides/do/create-droplet.md

 We will use the Basic plan, as this will work for us.

 :::note Plan Costs
 You can increase the plan to your liking, if you deem it necessary.
-The more feature rich plan you decide to invest in, the better your Node may be able to perform on the Hypergraph and metagraph.
+The more feature rich plan you decide to invest in, the better your node may be able to perform on the Hypergraph and metagraph.
 :::

 ![](/img/validator_nodes/node-do-sizing1.png)